 The last Monday in August is a national holiday (or bank holiday).
 A lot of special events take place during this long weekend.
 The most famous is the Notting Hill Carnival.
-This is a celebration of Afro-Caribbean culture.
+This is a celebration of Caribbean culture.
 Notting Hill is an area of London.
 People dance and play music in the streets and they wear colourful costumes.
 You can also buy Caribbean food.
 Over a million visitors go to see the carnival every year.

 * A levels = Advanced level exams